Organr

 Use Your Freezer Strategically

-Your freezer is one of the best tools against food waste, but only if you actually know what is in it.
+Your freezer is one of the best tools against food waste, but only if you know what is in it.
 Most people have a freezer full of mystery containers and forgotten bags of vegetables.

 Keep a record of what goes in and when.
 Label items with dates and use the oldest items first.
 Pantr tracks freezer inventory alongside your fridge and pantry, so nothing gets buried and forgotten.
 Fridgr can even suggest recipes that use frozen ingredients, reminding you to thaw that chicken breast you bought three weeks ago.